Blog

 Keyboard Accessibility

 Keyboard accessibility refers to the design and implementation of digital interfaces, websites, or applications in a way that allows users to navigate, interact, and operate them effectively using only a keyboard.
 Creating an accessible website for keyboard users hinges on understanding which elements should be navigable via the keyboard.
-A strong HTML semantic is essential as it guides us in identifying the elements we want to prioritise for keyboard navigation.
+Strong HTML semantics are essential, as they guide us in identifying the elements we want to prioritise for keyboard navigation.

 In the journey to make the Arts Council's website universally accessible, we began with a "keyboard first" approach.
 Every interactive element, from navigation to dropdowns, is designed to be operated seamlessly using a keyboard alone.
-Skip Links were positioned, offering users a shortcut to vital sections.
+Skip links were added to provide users with shortcuts to vital sections.

 Ensuring keyboard accessibility is not only beneficial for users with disabilities but also contributes to a better user experience for everyone.
 It allows for efficient navigation and interaction, especially in situations where using a mouse may be impractical or impossible.